The term diaspora refers to the movement of any group from its traditional homeland.

 The African Diaspora Heritage Trail is a self-guided tour established by the late David Allen, a former Minister of Tourism.

 Points on the trail include:

-- Bermuda Maritime Museum, Royal Naval Dockyard – 2-room slavery exhibition in Commissioner’s House featuring artefacts and displays relating to slave life in Bermuda and the Transatlantic slave trade.
+- National Museum of Bermuda, Royal Naval Dockyard – 2-room slavery exhibition in Commissioner’s House featuring artefacts and displays relating to slave life in Bermuda and the Transatlantic slave trade.

 - Cobbs Hill Methodist Church, Warwick Parish – Completed in 1827 by the free blacks and slaves of Warwick Parish.
 Situated on Moonlight Lane, so named because the church was built mainly at night.

 - Barr’s Bay Park, Hamilton – In 1835 the Enterprise, an American ship carrying slaves from Virginia to South Carolina, was forced by bad weather to dock at Barr’s Bay Park.
 Slavery had been abolished on the island in 1834 and the slaves were offered the chance to continue to Charleston to be sold or live a life of freedom in Bermuda.
 All but one woman and her 5 children chose to remain.

 - Jeffrey’s Cave, Spittal Pond Nature Reserve – Named after a slave who escaped from his owner and hid here.

 - Lost At Sea Memorial, Great Head Park, St George’s Parish